rcullito/rollover/README.md

-`nvm install v14.0.0`
+1. `nvm use v14.0.0`

-can probably just use "use" here too
+TODO set this to default on terminal startup

-1. `expo start`
+2. `expo start`

 https://docs.expo.io/tutorial/text/